weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 Once this is done, go into this directory:
 ```
 cd my_OpenMM-Slurm-Ensemble_run # or whatever the directory is named at this point
+git checkout rpi # this is needed to get the RPI version of the code
 ```

 **Note: directory is hereafter referred to as the parent directory**